Telearuba 13

 The new station received interference from a local Venevisión affiliate in Venezuela, also on channel 12, and was given permission to move to channel 13 later on.
 The station also received some technical assistance from TeleCuraçao (PJC-TV), which had also set up a relay transmitter in Aruba.
+On 12 September 1968, exactly nine months after it and TeleCuraçao's contract with Bartell expired, the station was put under government control.
 The station converted to colour broadcasts in 1973.
+When Aruba gained its separate status from Curaçao in 1986, the station cut its ties with TeleCuraçao (which remained a part of the government of the Netherlands Antilles), becoming an independent operation.